radius-project/docs/docs/content/getting-started/tutorial/2-tutorial-app/index.md

 ## Application

-Let's dig into the `app.bicep` to understand the input parameters and `Applications.Core/applications` resource:
+Let's dig into the `app.bicep` to understand the input parameters and `Applications.Core/applications` resource.
+The application acts as the container for all of your application services, infrastructure, and relationships.
+It's the top-level resource a developer will model and configure.

 {{< rad file="snippets/app.bicep" embed=true marker="//APPBASE" >}}